leafsphp/new-docs/leaf-api/v/2.0/core/views.md

 </html>
 ```

+In v2 of Leaf API, has removed default generation of templates, however, you can still create your own templates if the need arises.

 Since this view is stored in our `App/Views` directory, we may render it using the global `View` or `render` helper like so:

 ```php